6004x/jade/README.md

 Jade can be configured to display only certain simulation tools and parts.
 The default configuration in jade_standalone.html shows all available tools and parts libraries.
+You can also load parts libraries specific to an assignment, with schematics, icons and (read-only) tests that serve as template and test jig for a design problem.